apitoolkit/testkit/README.md

 In the above example, we have defined three assertions:

-1. `is_true`: This assertion checks whether the response status code is equal to 200.
+1. `ok`: This assertion checks whether the response status code is equal to 200.
 The expression `$.resp.status_code == 200` is evaluated, and if it returns `true`, the assertion is considered successful.

-2. `is_array`: This assertion verifies that the response body is an array.
+2. `array`: This assertion verifies that the response body is an array.
 The expression `$.resp.body.json` is evaluated, and if the result is an array, the assertion passes.

-3. `equals`: This assertion validates whether the value of the `task` property in the first element of the response array is equal to `"run tests"`.
-The expression `$.resp.body.json[0].task` is evaluated, and if it matches the expected value, the assertion is successful.

 You can include multiple assertions within the `asserts` field to perform various validations on different aspects of the API response, such as checking specific properties, verifying the presence of certain data, or comparing values.

 By utilizing the `asserts` field effectively, you can ensure that the API response meets the expected criteria, providing confidence in the correctness and reliability of your API.
 All possible assertions you could use in the `asserts` field of `testkit` are as follows:

-- `is_true`: Checks if the provided expression evaluates to `true`.
+- `ok`: Checks if the provided expression evaluates to `true`.
-- `is_false`: Checks if the provided expression evaluates to `false`.
-- `equals`: Compares two values for equality.
-- `contains`: Checks if a value or array contains a specified element.
-- `is_empty`: Checks if a value is empty (e.g., an empty array, string, or null).
+- `empty`: Checks if a value is empty (e.g., an empty array, string, or null).
-- `is_array`: Checks if a value is an array.
+- `array`: Checks if a value is an array.
-- `is_string`: Checks if a value is a string.
+- `string`: Checks if a value is a string.
-- `is_number`: Checks if a value is a number.
+- `number`: Checks if a value is a number.
-- `is_boolean`: Checks if a value is a boolean.
+- `boolean`: Checks if a value is a boolean.
-- `is_null`: Checks if a value is null.
+- `null`: Checks if a value is null.
-- `exists`: Checks if a value exists or is defined.

 These assertions provide a wide range of options to validate different aspects of the API response, allowing you to ensure the correctness and integrity of the data and behavior.
 You can select the appropriate assertion based on the specific validation requirements of your API test scenario.